abuehl/abuehl.github.io/_posts/2026-04-22-implementing-functions-of-partitions.md

 Some people may say, that there or no implementation files for partitions.

-Howver, it would have been possible to move the implementation of the `IUpdateContainer::update` member function right into the file `Container.ixx`.
-After all, partitions can contain declarations and definitions.
+However, it would have been possible to move the implementation of the `IUpdateContainer::update` member function right into the file `Container.ixx`.
+After all, partitions can contain declarations *and* definitions.

 When compiling the partition `Container.ixx`, the compiler creates both a BMI file and an `.obj` file.
-The BMI file issued for importing into other module units, the `.obj` is linked into the binary.
+The BMI file is used for importing into other module units, the `.obj` is linked into the binary.

+We could say, that a partition can be its own implementation.
+They do not implicitly import anything, but that still works fine.

 Moving the implementation of the member function `IUpdateContainer::update` into a separate cpp file (as we did), should just create another `.obj`.
-There is no reason to import anything more than just `:Container;` if we choose to say so.
+There is no reason to import anything more than just `:Container;`, if we choose to say so.
 Equivalent to when the member function would be implemented right inside `Container.ixx`.

 I fail to see why the complete declarations of `Core` should be needed if we have definitions of member functions in separate files.
-The only difference is, that we have an additional `.obj` which is linked into the binary too.
+The only difference is, that we have an additional `.obj`, which is linked into the binary too.

 (last edited 2026-04-22)